DZAlpha/ExoplanetHunting/README.md

 # ExoplanetHunting
+The goal of this project is to predict the existence of exoplanets using the stars' light intensity observations.
-To see the project description, check the exoplanets_hunting notebook.
+To see the description, check the exoplanets_hunting notebook.